ANKIT-777/Django_drills/readme.md

-# Ipl project
+# IPL Project

-Welcome to the Base project!
-This is a Django web application that provides solution of IPL project using DJango
+Welcome to the IPL project!
+This is a Django web application that provides solutions for IPL-related queries using Django.

 ## Getting Started